Penny Wong: United States

-During a 2023 Senate estimates hearing, Wong was asked about the presence of nuclear weapons aboard nuclear-capable B-52s and B2 Sprits U.S. bombers, which operate regularly out of northern Australia.
+During a 2023 Senate estimates hearing, Wong was asked about the presence of nuclear weapons aboard nuclear-capable B-52s and B2 Spirits U.S. bombers, which operate regularly out of northern Australia.
 When U.S. bombers visit Australia, the U.S. government does not tell the Australian government whether the aircraft are carrying nuclear weapons.
-Wong said the Australian Government "understand[s] and respect[s] the longstanding US policy of neither confirming or denying".
+Wong said the Australian Government "understand[s] and respect[s] the longstanding U.S. policy of neither confirming or denying".
 She also said the government wanted a greater U.S. military presence in the Indo-Pacific region.